 If you have more time and feel comfortable driving a car, I REALLY encourage you to stay the night and spend a few days in this area.
 Out of all the cities I visited on my 10 day vacation to France, the Verdon Gorge was my all-time favorite spot!
 Yes, even more than champagne tasting in Champagne, France!

-In this detailed and wordy guide (would you expect anything less from me!?), I will dive into all the specifics on renting a boat in the Gorges du Verdon, how to get to the Lac du Saint Croix, all of the fun Gorges du Verdon activities, where to find the famous lookout point, where to stay near the Verdon Gorge, and how to get to the Gorges du Verdon from Nice!
+In this detailed and wordy Gorges du Verdon guide (would you expect anything less from me!?), I will dive into all the specifics on renting a boat, how to get to the Lac du Saint Croix, all of the fun Gorges du Verdon activities, where to find the famous lookout point, where to stay near the Verdon Gorge, and how to get to the Gorges du Verdon from Nice!

 There’s a chance that this post contains affiliate links.
 I may receive a small commission (at no extra cost to you), that goes directly towards little Rosie’s dog treats!